COVID-19 and Indolent Lymphomas: Frequently Asked Questions

 Whereas treatment for indolent lymphomas and mantle cell lymphoma is not curative, there is more flexibility in approach with a key focus on safety in the setting of COVID-19.
-The ILROG has recently published emergency guidelines for radiation therapy of hematological malignancies that may be helpful when considering radiotherapy.
+The International Lymphoma Radiation Oncology Group (ILROG) has published emergency guidelines for radiation therapy of hematologic malignancies that may be helpful when considering radiotherapy.

-Most centers are screening patients beginning therapy in the out-patient clinic or even monthly on an on-going basis, or on admission to the hospital for treatment.
-Practices differ depending on the prevalence of COVID-19 and the availability of screening.
-The decision on when and how to treat in the face of a positive result must be individualized.
-The degree to which ongoing chemotherapy impacts the outcome of patients with COVID-19 remains controversial, but at least one large study shows that individuals with hematologic malignancies undergoing treatment when diagnosed with COVID-19 are at high risk of severe complications.
+Most centers screen patients beginning therapy in the outpatient clinic or even monthly for SARS-CoV-2 on an ongoing basis or on admission to the hospital for treatment.
+Practices differ depending on the prevalence of COVID-19.
+The decision on when and how to treat indolent lymphoma in the face of a positive result must be individualized.
+The degree to which ongoing chemotherapy affects the outcome of patients with COVID-19 remains controversial, but at least one large study shows that individuals with hematologic malignancies undergoing treatment when diagnosed with COVID-19 are at high risk of severe complications.
 According to one report, the more intensive the therapy, the greater the impact on clinical outcomes from COVID-19.
-Furthermore, patients with lymphoma may have an increased susceptibility to infection with SARS-CoV-2.

-Patients should be encouraged to be vaccinated for the flu and cautioned to follow recommendations for reducing risks of contracting COVID-19.
+Patients, their families, and caregivers should be encouraged to be vaccinated against influenza and SARS-CoV-2 and cautioned to follow recommendations for reducing the risk of contracting COVID-19.
 The high morbidity and mortality rates reported in patients with hematologic malignancies underscore the vulnerability of this patient population.
-The extent to which rituximab therapy will impact response to the SARS-CoV-2 vaccines is unknown, but vaccination of patients, their family members and caregivers is recommended.
-Special considerations are noted below and in the ASH FAQs on this topic.
+Special considerations are noted below and in the ASH FAQ on this topic.

 Are you changing your indications for therapy?

-Given COVID-19, the threshold for initiating treatment should be high and watchful waiting should be the preferred strategy whenever possible.
-Treatment is recommended in symptomatic patients, but if the indication for therapy is borderline, (e.g. if the patient meets GELF criteria but is asymptomatic) treatment deferral and close monitoring with repeat imaging may be prudent.
+Given COVID-19, the threshold for initiating treatment should be high, and watchful waiting should be the preferred strategy whenever possible.
+Treatment is recommended in symptomatic patients, but if the indication for therapy is borderline, (e.g., if the patient meets GELF criteria but is asymptomatic) treatment deferral and close monitoring with repeat imaging may be prudent.
 Treatment for asymptomatic patients with rituximab monotherapy is not recommended.
 Vaccination against SARS-CoV-2 is recommended prior to initiating treatment when feasible.
-Based on results in immunocompetent patients immunized with the mRNA vaccines, rituximab-containing therapy should be delayed two weeks from the second vaccination (for two-dose vaccines) to allow for the development of neutralizing antibodies and T-cell responses.
-However, no information is yet available on responses to vaccination in immunocompromised individuals.
+Based on results in immunocompetent patients immunized with the mRNA vaccines, rituximab-containing therapy should be delayed two weeks from the second vaccination (for two-dose vaccines), or third or fourth dose to allow for the development of neutralizing antibodies and T-cell responses.

 Are you changing your approach to initial therapy?

-When treatment is indicated, rituximab monotherapy rather than R-chemotherapy should be given consideration.
-If a single disease site is of concern, limited radiotherapy is an effective option (see ILROG Emergency Guidelines).
-Many experts have concerns about the immunosuppressive properties of bendamustine and are recommending R-CVP or R-CHOP with growth factor support as alternatives, without rituximab maintenance.
-Others continue to prescribe R-bendamustine sometimes followed by maintenance but changes in practice are evolving rapidly.
+When treatment is indicated, rituximab monotherapy rather than R-chemotherapy may be a consideration.
+If a single disease site is of concern, localized radiotherapy is an effective option (see ILROG Emergency Guidelines).
+Many experts have concerns about the immunosuppressive properties of bendamustine and are recommending R-CVP (rituximab, cyclophosphamide, vincristine, prednisone) or R-CHOP (rituximab, cyclophosphamide, doxorubicin, vincristine, prednisone) with growth factor support as alternatives, without rituximab maintenance.
+Others continue to prescribe R-bendamustine sometimes followed by maintenance but changes in practice continue to evolve.
 The availability of vaccines against SARS-CoV-2 is altering practice and leading many experts to avoid the most immunosuppressive therapies.

 For those who tolerate the first dose of rituximab given intravenously, subcutaneous administration is an option going forward that reduces time spent in the clinic.

-Ibrutinib and other Bruton’s tyrosine kinase (BTK) inhibitors continue to be prescribed for chronic lymphocytic leukemia/ small lymphocytic lymphoma (CLL/SLL) and Waldenstrom macroglobulinemia are options for relapsed mantle cell lymphoma.
+Ibrutinib and other Bruton’s tyrosine kinase (BTK) inhibitors continue to be prescribed for chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL) and Waldenström macroglobulinemia, and are options for relapsed mantle cell lymphoma.
 Ibrutinib is approved for relapsed marginal-zone lymphoma in the United States.
-Consolidation with high-dose chemotherapy and HCT in mantle cell lymphoma is controversial.
+Consolidation with high-dose chemotherapy and HCT in mantle cell lymphoma continues to be controversial.

 Are you changing therapy to minimize visits?
 For example, changing to oral or less frequent regimens?

-Some experts are switching patients to oral options in CLL/SLL, marginal zone lymphoma, or mantle cell lymphoma, rather than continuing intravenous chemotherapy, in an effort to reduce the risk of infection and limit the number of visits to the outpatient clinic.
-Some patients may be eligible to receive up to a three month supply of their oral medication; this approach, with labs obtained locally and telehealth visits may allow patients to stay at home for the time being.
-Patients who are on “watchful waiting” may have visits delayed with telemedicine alternatives, with labwork obtained locally or delayed if risk is low.
+Some experts continue to prefer oral options rather than intravenous chemotherapy in CLL/SLL, marginal zone lymphoma, or mantle cell lymphoma, in an effort to reduce the risk of infection and to reduce crowding in the outpatient clinic.
+Some patients may be eligible to receive up to a three-month supply of their oral medications; this approach, with labs obtained locally and telehealth visits may allow patients to stay at home for the time being.
+Patients who are on “watchful waiting” may have visits delayed with telemedicine alternatives, with lab work obtained locally or delayed if risk is low.

 Are you changing your approach to supportive care?

-When choice of therapy is available, options that minimize clinic/chemotherapy outpatient visits are preferred.
-When feasible, select patients are being reviewed by telehealth to avoid clinic visits.
-Growth factor support is recommended for patients receiving R-CHOP and may be helpful in select patients who are receiving bendamustine.
-Patients with comorbidities, recent infections, and low IgG levels, including those who have received rituximab, may benefit from monthly immunoglobulin supplementation if available.
+Growth factor support is recommended by some for patients receiving R-CHOP regardless of age, hoping to prevent trips to the emergency department during the pandemic and may be helpful in selecting patients who are receiving bendamustine.
+Patients with comorbidities, recurrent infections, and low IgG levels, including those who have received rituximab, may benefit from monthly immunoglobulin supplementation if available.

 Are you changing your treatment recommendations for relapsed/refractory disease?

 Management of relapsed/refractory indolent lymphoma should be based on symptoms and indications for treatment as for previously untreated patients.
 When possible, experts recommend delaying treatment.
 When choice of therapy is available, options that minimize clinic/chemotherapy unit visits are preferred.
 Use of bendamustine, given its immunosuppressive properties, is discouraged by some experts.
 Oral agents such as BTK inhibitors and lenalidomide with rituximab are options that should be considered.
-Radioimmunotherapy, where available, is an underutilized option for relapsed/refractory follicular lymphoma.
+Radioimmunotherapy, where available, is an underutilized option for relapsed/refractory follicular lymphoma available at some centers.